 And what if we exposed our developing brain to psycho-active chemicals (like nicotine) before the brain even finished growing?
 Couldn’t that cause significant changes in the brain that would continue as it matured?
 I wasn’t a neuro-biologist, but that made some sort of sense to me.
 Not to mention that the sooner a person started using a substance, the more habits would be “rooted” in their life and patterns of behavior.

 Blame is the wrong word because it implies fault.
 Genes, trauma, and chaotic childhood environments are not our fault.
 I absolutely reject the notion of “blame” as it applies to those factors which create the vulnerability to addiction.
 Modern science, medical research, and new brain imaging capabilities have taught us important things about addiction in recent years.
 Blaming an individual for their addiction isn’t medically accurate.
 Blaming them for their innate vulnerability isn’t fair.
 And lastly, blaming an individual isn’t helpful because it dis-empowers them.

 Think about those unkind things many quitters have said – “…hopeless…idiot…what’s wrong with me?”
 Almost every week in one of my groups I say, “Hey, look – if we’re going to climb Mount Everest tomorrow, I don’t want you thinking of yourself as weak, foolish, or hopeless!”

 The right word in my opinion (humble or otherwise) is the word responsibility.
-We do not need to despise ourselves for the vulnerability that we have.
+We do not need to despise ourselves for being susceptible.
 Recognizing our vulnerability, we need to take responsibility for our choices and actions going forward.
 Accepting that responsibility, we will also find hope for the challenging journey ahead.
-This shift of mindset is essential to positive growth for the individual and needs to be embraced by society.
+This shift of mindset is essential to positive growth for the individual and needs to be embraced by our society.